– Jean-François Lavère –

 have had the human knowledge or resources, other than from the Divine

 revelations she claims for the Work.
 Pisani has also provided a brief

 introductory preface preceding this article in his Bulletin, which is also

 translated in the Frame below.

 Please note that in June 2012, Jean-François Lavère has released a 339-page book entitled (in Italian) L’Enigma Valtorta (The Valtorta Enigma), (in French) L´énigme Valtorta, Une Vie de Jésus Romancée?
 (The Valtorta Enigma, a Fictionalized Life of Jesus?), and (in German) Das Rätsel Valtorta: Das Leben Jesu in Romanform?.
-An English translation of this book has been completed and is available as a free download here: The Valtorta Enigma: A Fictionalized Life of Jesus? by Jean-François Lavère (Official English Translation).
+The English translation of this book has been completed and is available as a free download here: The Valtorta Enigma: A Fictionalized Life of Jesus? by Jean-François Lavère (Official English Translation).
 Bishop Johanan-Mariam Cazenave, the Secretary of the Syrian-French Synod, wrote a preface for this book.
 For more information about his book and to read the bishop’s preface, see: Bishop Johanan-Mariam Cazenave’s Preface for the Book The Valtorta Enigma